Explore the following project descriptions and links to learn more about individual projects funded by grants from the Alameda County CIP:

 - Safe Routes to Schools walk audits and improvement strategies

-LAMMPS: Laurel Access to Mills Maxwell Park and Seminary
+LAMMPS Phase I: Laurel Access to Mills Maxwell Park and Seminary (COMPLETE)

 Laurel Access to Mills, Maxwell Park and Seminary (LAMMPS) Streetscape Project will improve safety and access for pedestrian, bicycle, and vehicular traffic along MacArthur Boulevard from High Street to Richards Road (0.6 miles).
 The improvements will include the replacement of existing pavement, sidewalks, curb ramps, medians, islands, traffic signals, streetlights and crosswalks, traffic lanes reconfiguration, new bike lanes and multi-use trail, and two new traffic signals.